jtlemon/drill_controller/mega_shield/checklist.md

 costs a good amount.

-Replacement could be done using the 6N137 which is a jellybean component so highly availble from various manufactures.
+Replacement could be done using the 6N137 which is a jellybean component so highly available from various manufactures.

 **NOTE:** Digital isolator's offer higher speed and don't suffer from the slow off state that photo-transistors do.